alvinng4/grav_sim/5_steps_to_n_body_simulation/extra.md

         plt.show()
     ```

 To make the plot look better, I added a few dwarf planets like Pluto.
-Again, the initial condition is already available in the
+The initial condition
-`get_initial_conditions` function (input `solar_plus_3d`).
+is already available in the `get_initial_conditions` function (input `solar_system_plus`).
 In step 4 or step 5, change `plot_2d_trajectory` to `plot_3d_trajectory`, and you should see a 3D plot:

 <img src="../../examples/media/solar_plus_3d.png" alt="3D Trajectory" width="400"/>